julzaza/wildwitchherbs/shop.md

 permalink: /shop/
 ---

-Welcome to the Wild Witch Herbs apothecary.
-Heirloom plants, wildcrafted, seasonal, and always hand handled.
+Welcome to our apothecary.
+Heirloom plants, wildcrafted, seasonal, and always made with love.

 ---